Aliquippa station

 Aliquippa station is a former railway station located in Aliquippa, Pennsylvania, United States.
-The station was constructed and used by the now defunct Pittsburgh and Lake Erie Railroad.
+The station was constructed and used by the now defunct Pittsburgh and Lake Erie Railroad (P&LE).
 Constructed in 1911, the station has also gone by the name of Woodlawn station because of the former town of Woodlawn that was merged with Aliquippa in the late 1870s.
 After the station closed to passengers, it was used for several years by the Jones and Laughlin Steel Company as an office building.

-Today, the structure sits vacant just outside the city of Aliquippa.
+The structure currently sits vacant just outside the city of Aliquippa.
 The station was listed on the National Register of Historic Places in 1990 as the Pittsburgh and Lake Erie Passenger Station, Aliquippa.

+The former P&LE is now operated by CSX Transportation.